-A wealth of procedure sin school, based on its Catholic nature including Word of the Week, weekly Key Stage spiritual liturgies, the school's Code of Conduct etc complement the teaching of the RSHE programme.
+A wealth of procedures in school, based on the school's Catholic nature (including the school's Code of Conduct) complement the teaching of the RSHE programme.

 Progression documents outline the knowledge and skills which children should know in each year group and how they develop year on year.